section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-landmark-recognition/index.md

 ![Create New Project](firebase_new.png)

 Once you create a new project, you'll see the dashboard.
+Upgrade you project to the Blaze plan.

 ![New Dashboard](new_dashboard.png)